Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

-What I love about Vinted as well is that you can just list items, store them safely and then wait for sales to trickle in.
-It IS a bit of a faff having to weigh items for bundles BUT I find that just about everyone who creates a bundle will sell them.
-Especially if I offer to let them reserve items for a few days if they need to.
+What I love about Vinted as well is that you can just list items, store them and wait for sales to trickle in.
+It IS a bit of a faff having to weigh items for bundles BUT I find that just about everyone who creates a bundle will purchase them.

 Tips for selling on Vinted: